-Although the budget we propose for first reading reflects a deficit, it also reflects the essential work we will do to adapt to the changes affecting us all.
-At the December presbytery meeting, a line item budget along with this narrative budget will be presented for second reading and action.
+This budget reflects the essential work we will do to adapt to the changes affecting us all.
+For further interpretation of the income and expenses of the presbytery, see the line item budget posted with the December presbytery meeting materials.
+This line item budget along with the narrative budget are presented for second reading and action.